charlestolley/python-snmp/docs/source/snmp.rst

    .. note::

-      This module is still under development.
+      This library is still under development.
 It currently supports the "CommandGenerator" role, which allows the user to send requests and receive responses.
 Future versions will add support for sending and receiving notifications (i.e. traps), and for accepting incoming